cfusterbarcelo/SAMJ-IJ/README.md

 1. Open the SAMJ Annotator plugin as described above.
 2. Choose a SAM model from the list provided within the plugin.
 3. Click on the `Install` button next to the selected model.
 4. Wait for the installation process to complete.
-This may take some time depending on the model size, your computer and your internet connection.
+This may take some time, depending on the model size, your computer, and your internet connection.
-> **Comment:** Maybe we could add a section somewhere with more details on how long can take depending on the model and some guideance on which model to choose depending on your comptuer specs.
+> **Comment:** Maybe we could add a section somewhere with more details on how long it can take depending on the model and some guidance on which model to choose depending on your computer specs.

 ## Annotating Images